dkandalov/intellij-wordcloud/README.md

 How to use?
 ===========
 I don't really know!
 Here are some ideas:
- - use on the whole project (or modules) as high-level design feedback.
+ - run it on the whole project (or modules) as high-level design feedback.
  E.g. if "string list public void" are dominant it might be "primitives obsession".
 Obviously, it's always a judgement call.
- - use on unfamiliar code to get an idea of what it's about (interpreted from [Code Words](https://github.com/npryce/code-words))
+ - run it on unfamiliar code to get an idea of what it's about (interpreted from [Code Words](https://github.com/npryce/code-words))
- - [prime](http://en.wikipedia.org/wiki/Priming_(psychology)) your brain to use words that are in-line with project's vocabulary
+ - [prime](http://en.wikipedia.org/wiki/Priming_(psychology\)) your brain to use words that are in-line with project's vocabulary
  - something else